Melaniam123/Project-Python/README.md

 # amateurcoder
 Hi, I'm learning and its a great process.
+Feel free to take a look at my SQL Codes and email me if you have any queries. :)